Projects

 The Outcome

-PPL will conduct research with public benefits users in three states and deliver multimedia findings to inform ongoing work on digital identity system improvement.
+PPL conducted research with public benefits users in three states and delivered multimedia findings to inform ongoing work on digital identity system improvement.

 Project Background